eclipse-edc/Connector/extensions/control-plane/api/management-api/management-api-configuration/README.md

 Please note that since a specific context is registered (here: `data`), then the default one **must** be registered explicitly!

-_Caution: failing to provide a `web.http.data.port` and `web.http.data.path` configuration will cause the `AuthenticationRequestFilter` and `EdcApiExceptionMapper` to be registered in the _default_ context causing it to fire for EVERY request on that context including IDS communication._
+_Caution: failing to provide a `web.http.management.port` and `web.http.management.path` configuration will cause the `AuthenticationRequestFilter` and `EdcApiExceptionMapper` to be registered in the _default_ context causing it to fire for EVERY request on that context including IDS communication._